deNBI/cloud-user-docs/wiki/cloud_admin/juju_jenkins.md

 ```
 To make the charm accessible to all users.

-Now you can deploy your charm by using the charm url
+Now you can deploy your charm by using the charm url in your model.yaml

 ## Adding jenkins user to dockergroup